-By Kelly Huegel Madrone, author of GLBTQ: The Survival Guide for Gay, Lesbian, Bisexual, Transgender, and Questioning Teens
+By Kelly Huegel Madrone, author of LGBTQ: The Survival Guide for Gay, Lesbian, Bisexual, Transgender, and Questioning Teens (Revised & Updated 3rd Edition)

 As visibility increases for LGBTQ people and issues, kids are adopting these identities at earlier ages.
 Just a few decades ago, most young people came out in their late teens and early twenties.
 Now it’s not uncommon for kids to claim LGBTQ identities in middle school and sometimes even in elementary school.